Well, here we are.

 This sounds simple, but it’s an incredibly difficult mantra to live by, as we’re constantly being told how we should look, what we should wear, and how we should live our lives.
 It’s easy to envy what others have here – someone will always make more money than you or live in a larger apartment (600-square-feet, wow!).
 But if you can be content with what you have in a city of eight million people trying to have it all, you’ve already reached a level of success that many will never know.
-I used to envy friends whose parents paid their rents and bills each month, but I soon realized that self-sufficiency is one of the best lessons parents can pass onto their children, and I was grateful that mine allowed me to struggle, fail and face hardships on my own.
+I used to envy friends whose parents paid their rents and bills each month, but I eventually realized that self-sufficiency is one of the best lessons parents can pass onto their children, and I was grateful that mine allowed me to struggle, fail and face hardships on my own.

 So, as I prepare to leave this beautiful city, I think of all the people and places that are now a part of me.
 They say you can leave New York, but New York will never leave you.
 I hope that’s true.
 I don’t want to forget the smell of autumn when it descends upon the city after a sweltering summer, or the quiet stillness after the first snow of winter falls.
 I’ll miss the sound of sirens at 3 a.m., maybe even the bustling chaos of tourist-filled Times Square.
 But, most of all, I’ll miss the people who played integral parts of my journey, many who fled to other states long ago in search of cheaper rents and shorter lines at the grocery store.
 Life can change so quickly, but the city will always be here – a sprawling metropolis full of dreams, cockroaches and overpriced hipster bars with confusing cocktail names.